 Funding a small business isn’t easy.
 You may find yourself in tricky situations where you’re in need of finance to get the ball rolling and the traditional bank loan routes won’t quite work for you.
 If that sounds familiar, there’s likely to be a perfect alternative form of finance out there for you and your business – it’s just a case of doing your research.
-Here’s a few of the most popular options and how they work…
+Here are a few of the most popular options and how they work…

-Crowdfunding & peer-to-peer lending :
+Crowdfunding & Peer-to-peer Lending :

 Crowdfunding and peer-to-peer lending are often talked about in the same sentence.
-They’re both very innovative forms of alternative finance but equally, both very different.
+They’re both very innovative forms of alternative finance but equally, both are very different.

 Crowdfunding usually works in one of two ways; reward-based crowdfunding or equity-based crowdfunding.
 Reward-based crowdfunding is unique in the sense that when lenders invest in your business, instead of re-paying them in cash you offer them a reward of some kind.
-For instance if your business is a restaurant, you may offer a lifetime of free or discounted meals to your lenders.
+For instance, if your business is a restaurant, you may offer a lifetime of free or discounted meals to your lenders.

-With equity-based crowdfunding, entrepreneurs and very young companies offer shares in their business in exchange for an upfront investment loan.
+With equity-based crowdfunding, entrepreneurs and very young companies offer shares in their businesses in exchange for an upfront investment loan.
 This is great if the business becomes successful, but if unsuccessful the shares are worth nothing and the business has nothing to repay, which is obviously a bad outcome for investors.

 With peer-to-peer, it’s arguably lower risk for investors.
-It’s perfect for businesses who want to avoid the extensive financial checks from the bank and high interest rates.
+It’s perfect for businesses that want to avoid extensive financial checks from the bank and high interest rates.
 Peer-to-peer cuts out the middle man, offering individual investors who are willing to lend their own money for an agreed interest rate.
 The downsides to this?
 It’s not secured by any government guarantee and it does require a lot more time, effort and risk than your bog-standard brick-and-mortar lending scenarios.

 Invoice financing is a general term and is used when a third party agrees to buy a businesses unpaid invoices for a fee.
 It’s perfect for small businesses that need a steady cash flow and cannot rely on all their invoices being paid on time.
 Invoice finances can be a specialist independent company, part of a bank, or one or more individuals, similar to crowdsourcing.